Schema Cache

 -- Create an event trigger function

-CREATE OR REPLACE FUNCTION public.pgrst_watch() RETURNS event_trigger
+CREATE OR REPLACE FUNCTION pgrst_watch() RETURNS event_trigger

 LANGUAGE plpgsql